 Numeric Data Types in Python

-- Integer: integers are represented by int class.
-It can contain positive and negative values. also, there is no any limit to the size of the integer.
+- Integer: Integers are represented by the int class.
+It can contain positive and negative values.
+The size of an integer is not limited by a fixed maximum it can grow as long as memory permits

-- Floating point: floating point variables are represented by float class.
-It can contain decimal values.
+- Floating point: Floating point variables are represented by the float class.
+It can only hold decimal values.

 Example: